-Common stock offered by us 3,575,000 shares.
+Common stock offered by us 3,125,000 shares.

-Common stock to be outstanding after the offering 28,581,033 shares (29,117,283 shares if the underwriters exercise their over-allotment option n full).
+Common stock to be outstanding after the offering 28,041,749 shares (28,510,499 shares if the underwriters exercise their over-allotment option in full).

-Underwriters' over-allotment option We have granted the underwriters a 30-day option to purchase up to 536,250 additional shares of our common stock on the same terms and conditions described herein, solely to cover overallotments, if any.
+Underwriters' over-allotment option We have granted the underwriters a 30-day option to purchase up to 468,750 additional shares of our common stock on the same terms and conditions described herein, solely to cover overallotments, if any.

-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$20.4 million, or approximately \$23.9 million if the underwriters exercise their over-allotment option in full, after deducting the underwriting discount and estimated offering expenses payable by us.
+Use of proceeds We estimate that the net proceeds from this offering will be approximately \$20.6 million, or approximately \$24.0 million if the underwriters exercise their over-allotment option in full, at an assumed initial public offering price of \$8.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus), after deducting the estimated underwriting discount and estimated offering expenses payable by us.

 We expect to use existing cash and cash equivalents, including the cash received in connection with the issuance of our Convertible Notes, together with the net proceeds from this offering to fund the continued commercialization of the ARTAS System, to complete the research and development of the robotic implantation functionality currently in clinical development, to fund other planned research and product development activities and for general corporate purposes, which may include scheduled repayments of our outstanding loan.
-See "Use of Proceeds" on page 52 for a more complete description of the intended use of proceeds from this offering.
+See "Use of this offering.

-Risk factors Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 12 and other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.
+Proceeds" on page 52 for a more complete description of the intended use of proceeds from other information included in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.